maxsteeel/primebds-CI/README.md

 # Hello!

 This is PrimeBDS, an essentials plugin for diagnostics, stability, and quality of life on Minecraft Bedrock Edition.
+This plugin runs on the Endstone mod loader: https://endstone.readthedocs.io/en/latest/

 This plugin is packed with various commands that build on BDS while retaining vanilla functionality.
 There are many optional settings that can be used for a wide variety of servers.
 A few systems include:
 - A punishment system that includes timed, bans, mutes, and logs